Ch0wW/docker-hlds-won2-1016/README.md

 ### Customisation
 Simply go to the `config` folder, and modify the required folders you wish.

+- `config/cstrk61` is for Counter-Strike Beta 6.1.
+- `config/cstrk52` is for Counter-Strike Beta 5.2.
 - `config/cstrk40` is for Counter-Strike Beta 4.0.
-- `config/cstrk52` is for Counter-Strike Beta 5.2.
-- `config/cstrk61` is for Counter-Strike Beta 6.1.
+- `config/cstrk31` is for Counter-Strike Beta 3.1.
 - `config/valve` is for Half-Life. **However, since no playerbase really exists for Half-Life WON2 (people play it on STEAM instead), this only includes the WON2 masterservers.**

 ### Do I have to include +sv_lan 1?